fluent/fluent-bit-docs/pipeline/inputs/process-exporter-metrics.md

 **Important note:** Metrics collected with Process Exporter Metrics flow through a separate pipeline from logs and current filters do not operate on top of metrics.

-This plugin is only supported on Linux based operating systems.
+This plugin is only supported on Linux based operating systems due to heavily relying on proc filesystem.

+macOS does not have procfs.
+Therefore, this plugin won't work for it.

 ## Configuration